 See additional information on Uniforms and Supplies

 The full-day orientation activities are designed to help you learn more about LCON policies, procedures, requirements, as well as provide information on the various resources available to you.
-Attendance to LCON's orientation and completion of self-assessment from is required.
+Attendance to LCON's orientation is required.

 If you have any questions, visit Scrub Hub.